RxAI-dev/RxNN/docs/research/ReactiveTransformer/reactive-transformer.md

 by specialized attention layers.

 ## Architecture
-**Reactive Transformer** includes encoder and decoder, as in original transformer, but the execution is reversed.
+**Reactive Transformer** includes encoder and decoder, as in original transformer, but the execution order is reversed.
 First, a message should be processed by decoder with the previous STM state, generating full response streamed out to environment.
 Then, a concatenated message and response is passed to encoder, transforming it to latent memory spaces on each layer.
 Finally, memory attention network is using encoded data to update Short-Term Memory layers.
 Both encoder and